goswinr/AvalonLog/README.md

 and similar functions on the `AvalonLog` instance.

 > [!CAUTION]
-> When used from C# add a refrence to FSharp.Core 6.0.7 or higher.
+> When used from C# add a reference to FSharp.Core 6.0.7 or higher.

 ### Full API Documentation